Commonly Asked Questions

 Eureka Symphony Chorus.

-Our relatively new chorus made its debut in December of 2015 and thrilled audiences.
+Our Eureka Symphony chorus made its debut in December of 2015 and thrilled audiences.
 During our 2017-2018 season finale, the Eureka Symphony Chorus electrified the symphony-goers with its performance of Luigi Cherubini’s Requiem in C minor.
-The chorus will be back this season, uplifting all with Handel’s Messiah.
+The chorus is on hold during the Covid-19 pandemic, but will return as soon as possible!

 An hour before each concert there’s a free informal lecture about the music, the composers and the historic time in which the music was written – presented by our concertmaster and another fine musician.